 Your festival passes, if you bought them in advance.
 You can print your passes out at home to bring them, or you can show them to us on your phone. #GoGreen

 A mask that covers nose and mouth.
-Depending on current guidelines in August, masks may still be required.

 ID and any medical documentation, in case of emergency.